uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 0 & s \\
 \end{bmatrix}
 {math-block end}

+A bit simpler than the one for rotation!

 A translation can't be specified by this kind of matrix, so in the interactives we've provided an extra place to specify an *x* and *y* value to translate the input.
 Try it out in the following interactive.